lancelot-c/rng-audit/README.md

 This is roughly 32 billion samples total.
 Now, this is quite a lot of data to collect so instead of using Chainlink VRF we can precompute random values beforehand in `/rng-inputs` and use them as a source of randomness to generate drawing outcomes.

-Make sure you have an `.env` with the desired data set parameters:
+Make sure you have an `.env` with the desired data set parameters, for example if you want to collect dataset #2 your `.env` file should look like this:
 ```
-RANGE=
+RANGE=17
-POSITIONS=
+POSITIONS=5
-DRAWS=
+DRAWS=20000000
 ```

 Then run: